 I want to live with as much quality as I can for as long as I can.
-If I am no longer able to find dignity in my life and I meet the legal requirements, I would like to have the option of using the California End of Life Option Act.
+If I am no longer able to find dignity in my life and I meet the legal requirements, I would like to have the option of using the Our Care, Our Choice Act.

 I hope you will honor my decisions and respect my values, as I respect yours.
-Will you write a prescription for aid-in-dying medication in accordance with the California End of Life Option Act when I am eligible?
+Will you write a prescription for aid-in-dying medication in accordance with the Our Care, Our Choice Act when I am eligible?
 If you will not honor my request, please tell me now.